Chances Are You’re Buying (and Planting) Relabeled Seed Varieties

 The seed industry is very complex, to say the least.
 But if you start connecting the dots, you’ll see how easy it is to buy relabeled seed products.

 We estimate that approximately 70 percent of U.S. farmers purchased relabeled corn or soybean seed products last year.
-In a landscape this complex, this comes as no surprise.

 And if you’re making the sort of financial investment you are each year, don’t you deserve to know more about the seeds you’re buying and planting in your fields?